pnbruckner/homeassistant-config/docs/life360.md

-entity_picture | Member's "avatar" if one is provided by Life360. last_seen | Date and time when Life360 last updated your location (in UTC.) moving | Phone is moving (True/False.) speed | "Raw" speed value provided by Life360 server.
-(Units unknown.) wifi_on | Phone WiFi is turned on (True/False.)
+entity_picture | Member's "avatar" if one is provided by Life360. last_seen | Date and time when Life360 last updated your location (in UTC.) moving | Phone is moving (True/False.) raw_speed | "Raw" speed value provided by Life360 server.
+(Units unknown.) speed | Estimated speed of device (in MPH or KPH depending on HA's unit system configuration.) wifi_on | Phone WiFi is turned on (True/False.)
 ## Examples
 ### Example full configuration